ndrwtrsk/angs/README.md

 ## Improvement ideas
 1. Have the domain services return data objects, not domain objects, so that only services and domain logic would be able to perform any operations on domain objects.
+2. Order/Cart domain - these two entities seem to permeate one another.
+Cart is necessary for Order to be created, but it's order that would widely known within other bounded contexts.

 ## Architecture Decision Record Log